openshift/training/beta-3-setup.md

 Then, execute:

-    osc login -n demo \
+    osc login -u joe \
     --certificate-authority=/var/lib/openshift/openshift.local.certificates/ca/cert.crt \
     --server=https://ose3-master.example.com:8443

 OpenShift, by default, is using a self-signed SSL certificate, so we must point our tool at the CA file.

-This created a file called `.config` in the `~/.config/openshift` folder.
+The `login` process created a file called `.config` in the `~/.config/openshift` folder.
 Take a look at it, and you'll see something like the following:

     apiVersion: v1
     clusters: